Bramf24/CrudGenerator/README.md

     ]
 }
 ```
-to your root composer.json file for auto generate crud after composer update run.
+to your root composer.json file for auto generate CRUD after composer update is executed.